-About Profit and Loss reports
+About the Profit and Loss report

 The Profit and Loss report shows your total income and expenditures for a specific period of time.
 It is also sometimes referred to as a "P&L Report," “Statement of Operations,” “Statement of Financial Results,” or “Income & Expense Statement.”